Submitty/submitty.github.io/_docs/developer/testing/cypress.md

 Cypress has adopted [Mocha's behavior-driven development (BDD) syntax](https://docs.cypress.io/guides/references/bundled-tools.html#Mocha) to organize tests.

-You will typically use `describes`, `context`, and `it` to organize tests. `describes` and `context` organize tests into groups, either or can be used they both act the same.
+You will typically use `describes` or `context` to organize tests.
+These blocks organize tests into groups, either or can be used they both act the same. `it` denotes an actual test case and contains your test logic.
+To test assertions, you will use the integrated [Chai tool](https://docs.cypress.io/guides/references/bundled-tools.html#Chai) to write your assertions.
+Here, you will use the `expect()` function wrapped around an object, and use a series of [assertions](https://docs.cypress.io/guides/references/assertions.html#BDD-Assertions) about it.
 Here is an example:

 ```js
 describe('foo', () => {